Mandel Q parameter

 The Mandel Q parameter measures the departure of the occupation number distribution from Poissonian statistics.
 It was introduced in quantum optics by Leonard Mandel.
 It is a convenient way to characterize non-classical states with negative values indicating a sub-Poissonian statistics, which have no classical analog.
-It is defined as the normalized variance of the boson distribution:
+Denoting by $\Delta \hat{n} := \hat{n} - \langle \hat{n} \rangle$ the (operator-valued) photon-number fluctuation, the Mandel Q parameter is defined as the normalized variance of the boson distribution: